HadrienG2/numerical-multiset/README.md

   that the algorithmic complexity of order-unrelated multiset operations like insertions are deletions will scale less well as the number of elements grows.
-- **Numbers:** In Rust terms, a general-purpose multiset is typically based on a data structure of the form `Map<Element, Collection<OtherElements>>` where `Map` is an associative container and `Collection` groups together elements that share a common key using something like a `Vec`.
-However, the multiset provided by this crate is not general-purpose, but instead specialized for machine number types (`u32`, `f32`...) and newtypes thereof.
-These number types share a few properties that this crate leverages to improve ergonomics, memory usage and execution performance:
+- **Numbers:** In Rust terms, a general-purpose multiset is typically based on a data structure of the form `Map<Element, Collection<Element>>` where `Map` is an associative container and `Collection` groups together multiset elements that share a common comparison key.
+However, the multiset provided by this crate is not general-purpose, but specialized for machine number types (`u32`, `f32`...) and newtypes thereof.
+These number types share a few properties which this crate leverages to improve ergonomics, memory usage and execution
+  performance:
     * The equality operator of machine numbers is defined such that if two numbers compare equal, they are the same number, i.e. there is no hidden internal information that their `PartialEq` implementation does not look at.
-This means that storing a collection of identical values like a general-purpose multiset does is pointless in our case, and we can instead simply count the number of occurences of each value, leading to a more efficient sparse histogram data structure of the form `Map<Value, NonZeroUsize>`.
+Storing a collection of identical values like a general-purpose multiset does is thus pointless in our case, instead we can simply count the number of occurences of each value, leading to a more efficient sparse histogram data structure of the form `Map<Value, NonZeroUsize>`.
-    * Machine numbers all implement the `Copy` trait, which means that we do not need the complexity of the standard library's associative containers API (with references and nontrivial use of the `Borrow` trait) and can instead provide conceptually simpler and slightly more efficient value-based APIs.
+    * Machine numbers all implement the `Copy` trait, which means that we do not need the complexity of the standard library's associative container APIs (with reference accessors and nontrivial use of the `Borrow` trait) and can instead provide simpler and slightly more efficient value-based APIs.

-You may find this crate useful when implementing windowed signal processing algorithms where you are receiving an stream of numbers, and for each new input beyond the first few ones you want to answer a question about the last N numbers that you received that would naively require partially or fully sorting them.
+The intended application domain of this crate is windowed signal processing algorithms where you are receiving an stream of numbers, and for each new input beyond the first few ones you want to answer a question about the last N numbers that you received that would naively require partially or fully sorting them.

 For example, a median filter can be efficiently implemented by maintaining two `NumericalMultiset`, one representing numbers below the current median and one representing numbers above the current median.